freakpants/musicguess/README.md

 * Result Screen is formatted correctly
 * Game Over Screen is formatted correctly on controllers and screen
 * Can Continue to Main Menu after Game Over is done
+* Cancel out of game, start new round, check if timer is working and everthiny else

 Preview Version with Physical Phone:
 * Navigate to Credits and back, then start a round